samisecure/Memory-Forensic-with-Volatility/README.md

 ` vol.py --profile=<profile> -f windump.vmem dlldump --pid=<PID> -D out --base=<Base Address of the PE>
 ` vol.py --profile=<profile> -f windump.vmem dlldump -o <Physical offset of Process>  -D out --base=<Base address of the PE> `

- ___

- ## SID
- You can map the SID string to a username by querying the registry.
-The following command shows an example of how to do this: vol.py -f memory.img --profile=<profile> printkey -K "Microsoft\Windows NT\CurrentVersion\ProfileList\S-1-5-21-4010035002-774237572-2085959976-1000"

- ## Detecting Lateral Movement
- If you need to associate a process with a user account or investigate potential lateral movement attempts, use the getsids plugin.

- `  vol.py –f memory.img --profile=<profile> getsids –p <PID>  `

- Maybe one SID doesn’t display an account name.
-On systems that don’t authenticate to a domain, you’ll see the local user’s name next to the SID.
-In this case, however, because Volatility doesn’t have access to the remote machine’s registry (that is, the domain controller or Active Directory server), it cannot perform the resolution.

- ## Priviledge
-Privileges are another critical component involved in security and access control.
-A privilege is the permission to perform a specific task, such as debugging a process, shutting down the computer, changing the time zone, or loading a kernel driver.
-Before a process can enable a privilege, the privilege must be present in the process’ token. few ways to enable privileges:
- - Enabled by default: The LSP can specify that privileges be enabled by default when a process starts.
- - 	Inheritance: Unless otherwise specified, child processes inherit the security context of their creator (parent).
- - 	Explicit enabling: A process can explicitly enable a privilege using the AdjustTokenPrivileges API From a forensic perspective, you should be most concerned with the following privileges when they’ve been explicitly enabled:
- 	- SeBackupPrivilege: This grants read access to any file on the file system, regardless of its specified access control list (ACL).
-Attackers can leverage this privilege to copy locked files.
- - 	SeDebugPrivilege: This grants the ability to read from or write to another process’ private memory space.
-It allows malware to bypass the security boundaries that typically isolate processes.
-Practically all malware that performs code injection from user mode relies on enabling this privilege.
- - 	SeLoadDriverPrivilege: This grants the ability to load or unload kernel drivers.
- - 	SeChangeNotifyPrivilege: This allows the caller to register a callback function that gets executed when specific files and directories change.
-Attackers can use this to determine immediately when one of their configuration or executable files are removed by antivirus or administrators.
- - 	SeShutdownPrivilege: This allows the caller to reboot or shut down the system.
-Some infections, such as those that modify the Master Boot Record (MBR) don’t activate until the next time the system boots.
-Thus, you’ll often see malware trying to manually speed up the procedure by invoking a reboot.